ne-ku/discord-css-tweaks/README.md

-# ublock-discord-tweaks
+# neku's discord CSS tweaks
-a list of filters for ublock origins for the discord update where many icons became smaller than before
+CSS filters for the uBlock browser addon (or userChrome.css) that make discord look more like before the recent update (2025/03/25)